Hindu denominations: Smartism

-Panchayatana puja, also known as Pancha Devi Deva Puja is a system of puja (worship) within the Smarta sampradaya.
+Panchayatana puja, also known as Pancha Devi Deva Puja, is a system of puja (worship) within the Smarta sampradaya.

 Overlap

 Halbfass states that, although traditions such as Shaivism and Vaishnavism may be regarded as "self-contained religious constellations", there is a degree of interaction and reference between the "theoreticians and literary representatives" of each tradition which indicates the presence of "a wider sense of identity, a sense of coherence in a shared context and of inclusion in a common framework and horizon".
-It is common to find Hindus revering Shiva, Vishnu and Shakti, and celebrating festivals related to them at different times of the year.
-Temples often feature more than one of them, and Hinduism is better understood as polycentric theosophy that leaves the choice of deity and ideas to the individual.
+It is common to find Hindus revering Shiva, Vishnu, and Shakti, and celebrating festivals related to them at different times of the year.
+Temples often feature more than one, and Hinduism is better understood as a polycentric theosophy that leaves the choice of deity and ideas to the individual.

-The key concepts and practises of the four major denominations of Hinduism can be compared as below:
+The key concepts and practices of the four major denominations of Hinduism can be compared as follows: